One of the most common questions we see online is how to choose a validator. Today, we’ll answer that question specifically.

 Why staking with a centralized provider is bad

-- Because it’s so convenient, centralized exchange nodes get HUGE and huge nodes are terrible for network security.
+1. Huge nodes are terrible for network security.
+Because it’s so convenient, centralized exchange nodes get HUGE quickly.

-- Exchange nodes usually charge ridiculously high commission.
-For example, if you stake KAVA directly with our validator node the current APY is over 30%.
-If you stake your KAVA at Kraken the yield is only 20%.
-That’s a 33% commission and makes an enormous difference to your portfolio over time.
+3. Exchange nodes usually charge ridiculously high commission.
+For example, if you stake KAVA directly with our validator node the current APY is just under 18%.
+If you stake your KAVA at Kraken the yield is only 6%.
+That’s a 66% commission and makes an enormous difference to your portfolio over time.

-Use exchanges to buy and sell and then self-custody your crypto with a hardware wallet, like a Ledger Nano X.
+Use exchanges to buy and sell and then self-custody your crypto with a hardware wallet, like a Ledger Nano.

 Why huge validator nodes are bad for network security